 - Long trips, which are typically outstation trips, would be undertaken for a few days.
 These could be organised as camps, environmental expeditions, historical visits etc.

-There will be no examinations in the Primary Years; teacher’s evaluations and assessments will be continuous and ongoing.
+There will be no examinations in the Primary Years; teacher evaluations and assessments will be continuous and ongoing.

-As the children become older, assessment becomes more complex, they are based on unit test cycles two in each term, and also in the form of oral and written quizzes, show and tell and projects.
+As the children become older, assessment becomes more complex, being in the form of oral and written quizzes, open book as well as prepared tests, Show and Tell and projects.
 Students are assessed according to his/her own progress rather than in comparison with the class.

 CBSE has a graded formative assessment mechanism, Continuous and Comprehensive Evaluation (CCE), for students from Class VI to Class X. The main aim of CCE is to evaluate every aspect of the child during their presence at the school.
 This is believed to help reduce the pressure on the child during/before examinations as the student will have to sit for multiple tests throughout the year, of which no test or the syllabus covered will be repeated at the end of the year.